-A bit about Galle!
+A bit about Galle, Sri Lanka!

 Today, many people may remember Galle from the 2004 tsunami.
 Despite this catastrophic weather, the fort of Galle kept standing!
 In the wake of the tsunami, the city has been going through a process of gentrification and today the fort is filled with boutique shops, and hipster hangouts.
 Really Galle has something for everyone.

-What to do in Galle, Sri Lanka
+Best Places to Stay in Galle, Sri Lanka

-Best Things to do in Galle
+Best Things to do in Galle, Sri Lanka

 Explore Galle Fort

 The Galle fortress is one of the must dos things when in Galle.
 A World Heritage Site you can explore both the interior and the walls of this fort.